-Question 1 NEW Question "Has your facility created an inventory of all point Question source air emission sources at your facility?"
-Question 2 NEW Question "Has your facility created an inventory of all mobile Question 2 and fugitive air emission sources at your facility?"
-Question 3 NEW Question "Is your facility in compliance with all applicable legal Question 5 requirements relating to air emissions including all permitting, reporting and testing requirements?"
+Question 1 NEW Question "Has your facility created an inventory of all point source air emission sources at your facility?"
+Question 2 NEW Question "Has your facility created an inventory of all mobile and fugitive air emission sources at your facility?"
+Question 3 NEW Question "Is your facility in compliance with all applicable legal requirements relating to air emissions including all permitting, reporting and testing requirements?"
 Question 4 NEW Question "Do you know what refrigerant(s) your facility uses?"
-Question 5 NEW Question "Does your facility have preventative maintenance Question 5 procedures in place to avoid refrigerant leakage from your equipment?"
-Question 7 NEW Question "Are you monitoring or reporting against any industry Question / guidelines or tools for air emissions (additional to the legal requirement)?"
+Question 5 NEW Question "Does your facility have preventative maintenance procedures in place to avoid refrigerant leakage from your equipment?"
+Question 7 NEW Question "Are you monitoring or reporting against any industry guidelines or tools for air emissions (additional to the legal requirement)?"

 Unscored in Level 1, but Scored in Level 2 Question 8 NEW Question "Does your facility track the total annual emissions quantities of key pollutants from all point source emissions from facility operations?"
-Question 9 NEW Question "Does your facility track the total annual emissions - quantities of key pollutants from all emissions from production?"
+Question 9 NEW Question "Does your facility track the total annual emissions quantities of key pollutants from all emissions from production?"
 Question 10 NEW Question "Has your facility established an implementation plan to reduce air emissions from facility operations?"
 Question 11 NEW Question "Has your facility established an implementation plan to reduce air emissions from production processes?"
 Question 13 NEW Question "Are you meeting / conforming to the requirements of the industry guideline(s) on air emissions?"
 Question 14 NEW Question "Do you have a plan to or have you already replaced your current refrigerant with low ODP / low GWP refrigerant gasses that goes beyond current legal requirements?"
 Question 15 NEW Question "Does the facility have business policies or procedures in effect that ensure that all Best Available Technologies (BAT) for air emissions reductions are considered in the long-term environmental plans of the facility?"
-Question 16 NEW Question "Has your facility made progress on your implementation plan to reduce air emissions from facility operations in Quastian 17 the reporting year?"
-Question 17 NEW Question "Has your facility made progress on your implementation plan to raduce air emissions from production processes implementation plan to reduce air emissions from production processes in the reporting year?"
-Question 18 NEW Question "Has your facility replaced any refrigerant with low Question 10 ODP / low GWP refrigerant gasses that goes beyond current legal requirements?"
-Question 19 Updated Question to clarify the intent of the question I Opuated Question to clarify the intent of the question
+Question 16 NEW Question "Has your facility made progress on your implementation plan to reduce air emissions from facility operations in the reporting year?"
+Question 17 NEW Question "Has your facility made progress on your implementation plan to reduce air emissions from production processes in the reporting year?"
+Question 18 NEW Question "Has your facility replaced any refrigerant with low ODP / low GWP refrigerant gasses that goes beyond current legal requirements?"
+Question 19 Updated Question to clarify the intent of the question Question text "Have you utilized the best available technology (BAT) for the major air emissions from your facility?"